Leprechaun Bark: Festive St Patrick’s Day Microwave Treat

 add additional candies and sprinkles to the green and white chocolate mix

-1. Refrigerate until completely set (generally about 1-2 hours)
+1. Refrigerate until completely set (generally about 1-2 hours), or place in the freezer for about 30 minutes to speed things up!

 2. Break into pieces using a rolling pin, mallet, a sharp knife, or even just your hands, and enjoy!